Tracy Ip

+Tracy Ip Chui Chui is a Hongkonger actress, model and beauty pageant titleholder.
+She won the Miss Hong Kong Pageant in 2005.

 Background

+Tracy Ip was born on 10 September 1981 in Hong Kong with family roots in Shanghai.
 Coming from a family of four, Ip lives with her parents.
-Her mother wanted to compete at Miss Hong Kong but due to her father's marriage, she gave up.
-Ip grew up in Hong Kong and studied at King Edward's School, Witley for a few years.
+Her mother wanted to compete at Miss Hong Kong but gave up when she married.
+Her father worked as a fireman.
+Ip grew up in Hong Kong and studied at King Edward's School, Witley in England for a few years.
 In the early 2000s, she returned to Hong Kong and entered the Hong Kong Polytechnic University, majoring in fashion design.
-She was also a part-time model with the Elite, modelling in some shows and commercials.
-She entered the Elite Look of the Year (HK) 2001 contest, making the top 24 but did not win anything in the end.
+She was also a part-time model with Elite, modelling in some shows and commercials.
+She entered the Elite Look of the Year (HK) 2001 contest, making the top 24 but failed to win.
 In 2005 she competed in the 2005 Miss Hong Kong competition.

 Miss Hong Kong 2005

 Ip was trained with 19 other delegates for three months.
-She visited the Tsunami affected areas like Sri Lanka and Thailand during her training.
+She visited the Tsunami affected areas like Sri Lanka during her training.
 After that, on 20 August 2005, she competed at the HK Colliseum for the Miss Hong Kong 2005 crown.
-Even though she had negative news regarding surgery on her nose, she had a flawless performance and took the crown.
+Despite negative rumours that she had plastic surgery done on her nose, she won the crown.
 She also received the title of Miss Charity.
-After that, she hosted some shows and performed in many charity shows in Hong Kong.
+Following her win, she hosted a number of shows and performed in many charity shows in Hong Kong.

 Miss World 2005

-Being considered a good representative for Hong Kong, Ip competed in Sanya, China for the Miss World 2005 title.
+Ip competed in Sanya, China for the Miss World 2005 title.
 She started out well for having some common "features" of former Miss World semi-finalists from Hong Kong (like Maggie Cheung of 1983 and Pauline Yeung of 1987, all had lived/studied in England).
 She placed seventh in the Asia Pacific team and was close to winning the fast track event, Beauty with a Purpose.
 Ip also made the top 19 of the Beach Beauty Contest, which stunned many pageant fans.
 Ip also sold 35,000 RMB for her globe that was donated and auctioned at a charity dinner.
 It was the item that raised the most money that night.
 She returned to Hong Kong on 10 December.